sumanth824/Todo/README.md

-# TODO
+# Todo
-TODO app with CRUD Operations Using Django.
+Todo app with CRUD Operations Using Django.